Baby Feeding Mistakes

 Nothing immediate, but over the long haul, you might find your little infant growing up to be a soda swigging, sweet tooth monster if you’re not careful.

 It’s true—what we offer babies now influences their taste preferences later on.
-So, for sugary foods, I suggest holding out until age two (of course, the one year birthday cake is ok).
+So, for sugary foods, I suggest holding out until age two (the American Heart Association makes the same recommendation; of course, the one year birthday cake is ok).

 You may curb sweet preferences, and although they still may kick into high gear later on, you’ll be arming yourself and your baby with some early exposure to healthier fare.